kubernetes/website/docs/admin/authentication.md

 To enable the plugin, pass the following required flags:

 * `--oidc-issuer-url` URL of the provider which allows the API server to discover public signing keys.
 Only URLs which use the `https://` scheme are accepted.
+This is typically the provider's URL without a path, for example "https://accounts.google.com" or "https://login.salesforce.com".

 * `--oidc-client-id` A client id that all tokens must be issued for.

 Importantly, the API server is not an OAuth2 client, rather it can only be